Delinyah/MolDyn-2023-MitoProject/README.md

 # MolDyn 2023-MitoProject
 **Molecular Dynamics of Mitochondrial Membrane Proteins in Their Native Lipid Environment** This repository covers all files that were made and used for high-throughput computational modeling of mitochondrial membrane-protein systems.
-This project at Molecular Dynamics, University of Groningen, was adequate for fulfillment of the bachelor Biology and Medical Laboratory Research at Hanze University of Applied Sciences.<br>
+This project at Molecular Dynamics, University of Groningen, was adequate for fulfillment of the bachelor Biology and Medical Laboratory Research at Hanze University of Applied Sciences.

 _Group: Molecular Dynamics, University of Groningen (prof. S.J.
 Marrink)._
 _Supervisors: Dr. Tsjerk A. Wassenaar and Msc.
 Rubi Garcia-Zarmiento._